Truly Scrumptious E Y nursery

 Working from home policy

 To plan, record and assess for your child’s learning and development according to the Early years foundation stage (EYFS) we complete various paper and electronic documents.
 We wish to prioritise spending time extending and supporting the children in their play as this is the greatest benefit to their learning and development.
-It has therefore been agreed that with consent, certain staff can take certain records home to complete.
+It has therefore been agreed that with consent, certain staff can access the famly app.
 This excludes any personal information such as contact numbers, addresses, family information and photographs.

 We undertake rigorous pre – employment and ongoing checks on the suitability of our staff.
 All staff are checked using the disclosure and barring service (DBS), Staff are monitored Via the DBS update service, this allows Patricia Trew (nursery owner & manager) to check any changes to staffs DBS every 6 months as well as references are taken to ensure their suitability to work with children.
 Staff are legally required to disclose any person living at their address who has been or who would be disqualified from working with children.
 If they live with such a person, they would be ‘disqualified by association’ and therefore unable to work with children.
 We check this regularly through supervision meetings and safeguarding audits and training.